tsujamin/digi-approval/casestudy/case-study.md

 Our proof-of-concept system demonstrates a system to provide residents and businesses with a clear, streamlined way to navigate the various approvals required.
 The system provides a central point of contact so that, as far as possible, a single public servant sees the process through from start to finish and is able to help resolve problems as they come up.
 The system lay out the requirements clearly, helping directorates to ensure that applicants understand what is required of them and can meet those requirements with a minimum of fuss.

 ## The scope of our system
-As a proof of concept, the system necessarily has a restricticted scope.
+As a proof of concept, the system necessarily has a restricted scope.

 Include in the scope was: